Best Cash Registers for Small Businesses 2023

 - Taxes and reporting: You can add and manage taxes from your Square online dashboard or the Square app on your register.
 Taxes automatically tally per set rules.

-- Interconnectivity: Square’s register allows you to record sales and process cash payments without an internet or cellular connection.
+- Offline functionality: Square’s register allows you to record sales and process cash payments without an internet or cellular connection.
 You can also spool credit card payments that will run automatically when you regain an internet connection.
-But, be careful; when you accept offline credit card payments, you will have to accept the loss for any declined cards.
-A basic Square POS subscription allows you to operate Square on an unlimited number of devices.

-- Customer management: Unlike the ECRs on this list, Square saves customer contact information and tracks sales by customer.
+- Detailed customer profiles: Unlike the ECRs on this list, Square saves customer contact information and tracks sales by customer.
 You can use this information to help guide customers to items they might like on future visits or use it to feed customized marketing and promotions.

 Need to bring your own processor?
 Square is extremely user-friendly, but you can’t bring your own payment processor.
 And unless you process more than $250,000 annually, you can’t get a custom rate.
 If you want to keep an existing processor or shop for rates, consider any of the electronic registers on this list.
 If you want an iPad-based register with more payment integrations, check out Lightspeed.